2015 was a really exciting time with lots of positive things happening.

 From the upbeat anthem “Uptown Funk” by Mark Ronson ft.
 Bruno Mars to the empowering melody of “Fight Song” by Rachel Platten, these songs brought joy and inspiration to our ears, making 2015 a year to remember.

-Check out these music highlights from 2015 that you should know.
+Don’t overlook these music highlights from 2015 that are worth mentioning.

 Album of the Year